 Pre-K Partnership Assistance

 Complete this form to work with a TWC Pre-K Partnership Specialist.
-TWC offers new partnership awards for start-up costs and teacher certification support.
+TWC will provide eligible child care programs awards of up to $25,000 to assist with start-up costs for each new pre-k partnership classroom.

 Head Start Partnership Resources

 The National Center on Early Childhood Development, Teaching, and Learning has developed many great resources for partnerships between Head Start and child care programs, with some that can be modiﬁed for use in partnerships with LEAs.

 TWC has developed a tool that allows users to search for available childcare in their area that also denotes Texas Rising Star providers.